 The key is that these are outcome-driven goals, and are measured by the resulting performance, not the effort.
 The salesperson is measured and evaluated on whether their sales efforts have produced the expected level of corresponding results, most often in revenue generated.

 On the other hand, activity goals are based on completing specific sales activities like the number of customer appointments, prospecting phone calls, or new leads generated.
-These goals aren’t directly related to outcomes but are just as important to keep your sales pipeline full and your sales process moving forward.
+These goals aren’t directly related to outcomes but are just as important to sales management as keeping your sales pipeline full or your sales process moving forward.
 In fact, in some circumstances, they can actually be more important than outcome-oriented goals at improving your sales performance.

 For example, when I worked for FedEx Kinkos (now Office), our sales organization went through a major realignment.
 As a result, I managed a sales portfolio of new businesses that had not previously had sales representation.
 Since there was no historical performance data in terms of sales revenue, our primary sales goals were instead based on activities.
 We were evaluated and compensated based on the number of appointments and contracts instead of purely sales.